 The books they brought to read grew attached to the shelves

 like ruined lizards.
-Bluish fungus.
+Odd mould.
 They walked down to the village

 that could not understand them and returned with garbage